muckelba/poracleWiki/userguide/en/options.md

 All invasion-commands start with */invasion*.
 You can remove all filtering settings for invasions using **`/invasion remove`**.
-**`/invasion`** - sends notifications for all invaded Stops.
+**`!invasion`** - sends notifications for all invaded Stops.
-*/invasion*-commands can be specified by both areas and distances (d).
+*!invasion*-commands can be specified by both areas and distances (d).
-Additionally, you can filter by all 16 available Pokémon types (English names) and gender.
+Additionally, you can filter by all 16 available Pokémon types and gender.

 | Written Command | Meaning/Result |
 | :-----------|:-------------|